zakali22/Treehouse_user/README.md

-# Treehouse_user
+# Treehouse User Score

-A simple user score retrieval
+# A simple Treehouse user score retrieval using just Node.js and the command line